When you buy a product through a link on our site, we may earn a commission. Learn More.

 Bear Bells Don’t Work: A second camp of people cite a more recent study by a U.S. Geological Survey scientist that indicates bears ignore bells on the trail much like they would bird song or other background noise.
 This group believes that bear bells offer no benefit or detriment in protecting hikers from bears.

-Bear Bells Make Things Worse: A third party of hikers backed by bear expert Dr. Stephen Herrero believe that bear bells may even attract bears to campers, drawn by their curiosity about the jingling noise.
+Bear Bells Make Things Worse: A third party of hikers backed by bear expert Dr. Stephen Herrero believe that bear bells may even attract curious bears, as he writes in his book Bear Attacks: Their Causes and Avoidance, drawn by their curiosity about the jingling noise.
 Because they may increase the rate that hikers encounter bears, this crowd’s belief is that it can increase the number of bear charges.

 Other Bear Prevention Methods